serra/sphinx-with-markdown/README.md

 This is an exploration of using Sphinx with Markdown.

 Documentation is in the docs folder.
-It is published using Github pages, using a github action.
+It is published using Github pages, with a [github action](.github/workflows/main.yml).

 https://serra.github.io/sphinx-with-markdown/